 One real estate professional who’s involved in the resilience movement is Mark Luke, GREEN, broker-owner of Mark Luke Real Estate, who also runs a construction business in Sioux Falls, S.D.
 He installs backup generators as a power redundancy and sump pumps to prevent basement flooding; he has also started selling solar panels after identifying solar energy as an underserved market.

-Luke has been seeing more interest in these options because of the extreme weather conditions in South Dakota, which experienced historic river flooding in March and two intense “bomb cyclone” winter storms.
-One of the storms, which hit in mid-April, dumped more than 30 inches of snow in some parts of the state and knocked out power to more than 80,000 homes and businesses in the upper Midwest.
+Luke has been seeing more interest in these options because of the extreme weather conditions in South Dakota, which experienced historic river flooding and two intense “bomb cyclone” winter storms in recent years.
+One storms dumped more than 30 inches of snow in some parts of the state and knocked out power to more than 80,000 homes and businesses in the upper Midwest.
 The region is home to many food production companies and other industries for which business continuity is critical.

 That’s why Luke is trying to encourage more of his clients to install backup generators.
 At least two, he says, would benefit from backup power.
 One owns a food processing business that needs to keep its freezers running.
 Another is a plastics manufacturer that incurs $50,000 in expenses every time there’s a glitch in the power supply.
 “There are all kinds of businesses that are reliant on power and need a backup generator in case things go haywire,” he said.